Mayo Clinic Care Network Content

 Antidepressants Interfere with certain chemical processes that cause you to feel pain

-• Neuropathic pain, chronic daily headaches, fibromyalgia
+• Neuropathic pain, chronic headaches, fibromyalgia

 • May be considered for chronic low back pain